ewingjm/development-hub/README.md

 ### Set flow connections

-There are two flows located in the _devhub_DevelopmentHub_AzureDevOps_ solution that must be set in order to trigger extract builds.
+There are four flows located in the _devhub_DevelopmentHub_Develop_ and _devhub_DevelopmentHub_AzureDevOps_ solutions that must be set.
 The flows to set the connections on are:

+- When a solution merge is approved -> Merge the solution
+- When a solution merge is merged -> Approve the first queued solution merge
 - Environment Variable Key -> Environment Variable Value
-- When a solution is merged - Commit changes to source control
+- When a solution is merged -> Commit changes to source control

 ## Configuration